shanicenaliakanyongesa/CODSOFT/README.md

-TITANIC SURVIVAL PREDICTION-The dataset typically used for this project contains information about individual passengers, such as their age, gender, ticket class, fare, cabin, and whether or not they survived.
+TITANIC SURVIVAL PREDICTION-predicts whether a passenger on the Titanic survived or not.The dataset typically used for this project contains information about individual passengers, such as their age, gender, ticket class, fare, cabin, and whether or not they survived.